The 2025 Showdown: Which Brokerage Wins Your Rollover?

 - Value the largest branch network

-- Need both brokerage and banking in one place
+- Need brokerage and banking in one place

 - Are a committed index fund investor